Chart Color Schemes

 Strathmore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 23 projects that may affect the area.
 Notable projects include 299 Pascoe Vale Road Mixed-Use Development, Strathmore Village, Hart Precinct, and Airport Toyota Expansion.
-The following list details those expected to be most relevant.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.